czbiohub-sf/cerebra/paper/paper.md

 Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate on the order of 10^8 unique VCF entries, only a small portion of which are relevant to the researcher.
 In addition, variant callers report only the variant itself, and not the functional consequences of each mutation, _i.e._ the effect the mutation has on the translated protein sequence, refered to as "peptide-level variants."
-We introduce `cerebra`, a python package that provides fast and accurate peptide-level summarizing of VCF files..
+We introduce `cerebra`, a python package that provides fast and accurate peptide-level summarizing of VCF files.

 ## Functionality